lordrah/omnifetch-lumen/README.md

 ## Main Functionalities

-OmniFetch has only two methods can be used.
+OmniFetch has only two methods that can be used.
 They are the following:
 * **OmniFetch::getSingle**(Illuminate\Database\Eloquent\Builder $builder, array $params) - *used to fetch a single record.*
 * **OmniFetch::paginate**(Illuminate\Database\Eloquent\Builder $builder, array $params) - *used to fetch a list of records*